 Figure 13.
 Results of the level shifter circuit for various input voltages: a) Vin = 112 mV, b) Vin = 3 V

-In this paper, we addressed a “Zero-Energy Standby” solution which is able to supply the power requested by the measurement equipment to turn on appliance only when needed.
-In particular, an integrated circuit (IC) solution suitable to be used with MEMS scale transducers has been pursued.
-Both the MEMS transducer and the integrated conditioning circuit have been simulated, designed realized and characterized, so that the “Zero-Energy Standby” solution has been experimentally studied by using the realized devices.
-The IC is capable to work as an integrated level shifter with a very low threshold voltage (< 100 mV).
-This is advantageous an easily adaptable with the majority of MEMS devices as this value of voltage can be easily produced by several MEMS technologies.
-In this specific case we have investigated the most used MUMPs process, named PiezoMUMPs.
-Moreover, the tests showed that the performance obtained positively confirm the purpose of the feasibility study.
-In addition to validating the methodology and the architecture of the system, it provides relevant ideas for the future improvements and optimization of the performance of both the MEMS and integrated conditioning circuit.
-In particular, it should be noted that the level shifter requires minor improvements in terms of switching times whereas for MEMS it is necessary to increase the open circuit voltage for low mechanical stresses.
-The work is in progress with a new design of both silicon-based devices, in flip chip configuration, in order to implement small scale measurement systems based on “Zero-Energy Standby” solution.
+In this paper, we addressed a zero-energy standby solution that is able to supply the power required by the measurement equipment to turn on an appliance only when needed.
+In particular, an integrated circuit (IC) solution suitable to be used with MEMS scale transducers was pursued.
+Both the MEMS transducer and the integrated conditioning circuit were simulated, designed, realised and characterised, so that the zero-energy standby solution has been experimentally studied by using the realised devices.
+The IC is capable of working as an integrated level shifter with a very low threshold voltage (< 100 mV).
+This is advantageous and easily compatible with the majority of MEMS devices, as this value of voltage can be easily produced by several MEMS technologies.
+In this specific case, we chose the most commonly used MUMPs process, called PiezoMUMPs.
+Moreover, the tests showed that the performance obtained positively confirmed the purpose of the feasibility study.
+In addition to validating the methodology and the architecture of the system, the experiment provided relevant ideas for future improvements and optimisation for the performance of both the MEMS and the integrated conditioning circuit.
+In particular, it should be noted that the level shifter requires minor improvements in terms of switching times, whereas for MEMS it is necessary to increase the open circuit voltage for low mechanical stresses.
+Continued study is in progress with a new design of both silicon-based devices in flip chip configuration in order to implement small scale measurement systems based on a zero-energy standby solution.